elisehein/IE8-gotchas/README.md

-Angular-and-IE8-guide
+Developing for IE8
 =====================

 This is a collection of gotchas and pitfalls which I have come across while developing web apps for IE8, for both my own reference and for others.

+### Angular.js

-- First of all, make sure to go through [Angular's IE guide](https://docs.angularjs.org/guide/ie).
+- When using Angular, make sure to first go through [Angular's IE guide](https://docs.angularjs.org/guide/ie).

 - jQuery might need to be included conditionally on IE8 (it's usually not needed with Angular, as jQLite is sufficient), to make Angular work.
 See [StackOverflow thread](http://stackoverflow.com/questions/20556102/angular-and-ie8-html5-elements-not-styled-inside-ng-view).
   Also keep in mind that jQuery [dropped support for IE8 since 2.x](http://stackoverflow.com/questions/18327225/object-doesnt-support-addeventlistener-ie8-in-jquery),